Use These Techniques to Help Your Team Deal with Ambiguity at Work

-It’s not easy.
+It’s not an easy task.
 But, tackling the topic head-on will save a lot of wasted time and emotional energy for you and your team, and you’ll prepare your team members for larger roles in the process.

 7 Ways to Help Your Team Deal With Ambiguity at Work